We’d love to tell you that the recruitment process is as simple as posting a job and then choosing the best among the candidates who flow right in.

 Here’s a secret: it really can be that simple, because we’ve simplified it for you.
 There are 10 main areas of the recruitment process that, once mastered, can help you:

 - Save money for your organization

-- Attract the best candidates – and more of them, too
+- Attract the best candidates – and more of them too with effective job descriptions

 - Increase employee retention and engagement

 - Build a stronger team

 A recruitment process includes all the steps that get you from job description to offer letter – including the initial application, the screening (be it via phone or a one-way video interview), face-to-face interviews, assessments, background checks, and all the other elements crucial to making the right hire.